 As for the next two films on the list, you’ve got to look real hard to find a glimpse of Virginia on display.

 At No. 2 is “Forrest Gump,” the 1994 Tom Hanks classic about a dimwitted man stumbling through American history.
 It was shot across the country, with a great deal of filming taking place in North Carolina, South Carolina and especially Georgia.
 The only Virginian landmark of note is the Blue Ridge Parkway, which Forrest runs along during his impromptu cross country marathon.

 Likewise, “The Coal Miner’s Daughter,” the third film on the list, was filmed almost entirely in Loretta Lynn’s home state of Kentucky.
 Only a handful of scenes, including the interiors of the Queen of Country Music’s childhood home, were filmed in Virginia.

 Must be 21+ to participate.
 T&Cs apply.

-Which Films Fill Out Top 10
+Other Top Virginia-Based Movies Fill Out Top 10

 Virginia is easily recognizable in the fourth film on our list — but only if you don’t blink.
 An aerial establishing shot of the CIA headquarters in Langley appears for approximately four seconds during 2011’s “X-Men: First Class.”
 The interior shots, however, were filmed elsewhere.